Frequently Asked Questions

 For health and safety reasons, all college-owned residential facilities are clean air communities.
 There is to be no burning of any substance (candles, incense, tobacco, etc.) in any residential facility.

 For safety reasons candles are not allowed in residence halls.
 Fabric also may not be hung from ceilings or draped on walls.

 Are members of the opposite sex allowed to visit in rooms?

 The College sets the maximum hours for room visitation.
 Roommates must approve of all guests visiting the residence hall room.
-Students may entertain guests from noon to midnight, Sunday through Thursday.
-On Friday and Saturday a guest may remain after midnight with the roommate’s consent.

 What activities are held in the residence halls?

 Programming is initiated by the resident assistants, area coordinators, and residents.
 This includes social, cultural, and educational programs such as outside speakers, campus presenters, movies, discussions, games, and study breaks, etc.